 - engaging with stakeholders at European and national level and raise awareness on the need to improve outcomes for care leavers.

-Each project country has a National Steering Group (NSG) that is responsible for the implementation of the project and for ensuring its sustainable impact at national level after 2020.
+Each project country has had a National Steering Group (NSG) that is has been responsible for the implementation of the project and for ensuring its sustainable impact at national level after 2020.

-Youth participation is central and integral to all project activities.
-National Young Expert Groups (YEGs) are organised in each of the implementing project countries to ensure that the voices of young people with care experience are heard.
-The young people select two peers from each National YEG to represent them as members of the International YEG and the Project Steering Group.
-At the end of the project, the YEG members will assess their involvement in project activities and the extent to which their input is reflected in key tools and project outputs.
+Youth participation has been central and integral to all project activities.
+National Young Expert Groups (YEGs) have been organised in each of the implementing project countries to ensure that the voices of young people with care experience were heard.
+The young people selected two peers from each National YEG to represent them as members of the International YEG and the Project Steering Group.
+At the end of the project, the YEG members have assessed their involvement in project activities and the extent to which their input has been reflected in key tools and project outputs.
 For most, the project represented an occasion of empowerment as suggested by this quote from an interview with a Young Person in Hungary:

 Key project outcomes